-A collection of thought-provoking writing & generative prompts provided by featured guests Charles Burnett, Aracelis Girmay, Emily Greenwood, Daniel Alexander Jones, Zun Lee, & Harryette Mullen of CAAPP's Collection Protest & Rebellion: A Black Study Intensive, co-sponsored by the Department of English, The Humanities Center, The Year of Creativity (2019/20), the Center for Creativity, the Pittsburgh Contemporary Writers Series, and the Office of the Associate Dean for Undergraduate Studies.
+A collection of thought-provoking writing & generative prompts provided by featured guests Charles Burnett, Aracelis Girmay, Emily Greenwood, Daniel Alexander Jones, Zun Lee, & Harryette Mullen of CAAPP's Collective Protest & Rebellion: A Black Study Intensive, co-sponsored by the Department of English, The Humanities Center, The Year of Creativity (2019/20), the Center for Creativity, the Pittsburgh Contemporary Writers Series, and the Office of the Associate Dean for Undergraduate Studies.

 What is your unique life experience that would lay the groundwork for a rebellion/social justice narrative or documentary?